Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 == Concrete Example: Traffic Light Controller

-Let's work through a complete, detailed example to see how CTL properties capture real system requirements.
+Let's work through a complete example to see how CTL properties capture real system requirements.

 #example(name: "Traffic Light System")[
   Consider a simple traffic light controller for a two-way intersection (North-South and East-West).